XYF-GitHub/ImageDecomposition-DECT/README.md

 This reposity is organized mainly for an image decomposition algorithm which is proposed to solve the material decomposition problem in Dual-energy Computed Tomography (DECT). <br>

-The aloghrithm is designed based on deep learning paradigm.
+The algorithm is designed based on deep learning paradigm.
 For more theoretical details, please go to [Deep Learning](http://www.deeplearningbook.org/) and [Material Decomposition Using DECT](https://pubs.rsna.org/doi/10.1148/rg.2016150220).<br>

+ The algorithm is related to the paper ["Image Decomposition Algorithm for Dual-Energy Computed Tomography via Fully Convolutional Network".](https://www.hindawi.com/journals/cmmm/2018/2527516/cta/) (DOI: 10.1155/2018/2527516)

 All have been tested with python 3.6 and tensorflow 1.4.0 in Linux. <br>
   * checkpoint: the checkpoint path for the model trained with tensorflow.
 The [pre-trained model](https://pan.baidu.com/s/1r1OTjid2muWWZfxURB8Pjw) was trained on a dataset which contained totally 2,454,300 samples.
 Each sample is a 65*65 image patch extracted from 5987 image slices.
   * data: contains 2 path.